msamsu/duvenx/README.md

 * syncdb.sh
 * testserver.sh

 manage_local.sh is proxy to django manage.py with using local settings.
-Check these files out.
+Other of those files uses it.

 Use on production